Lucas Black: Personal life

 Black married Maggie O'Brien, a lawyer, in 2010.
 They have three children.
-He is a Christian and registered Republican.
+He is a registered Republican.

+In 2015, he experienced a Christian new birth and became a member of a church.

 After he left NCIS: New Orleans in 2019, he began uploading videos to his YouTube channel in January 2020 called "Real Life Lucas Black" with a focus on fishing and hunting.

-In these videos, Black often discusses themes relating to traditional masculinity and his Christian faith.
-He has expressed concerns about the decline of traditional masculine values in society, using hashtags like #bringmasculinityback in his posts.